calquisada/MP-1-Browser-Game/readme.md

 - Simple Soccer Trivia Quiz for Milestone Project 1: Browser Game
 - This game was inspired from how to Create a Quiz using JavaScript from Geeks for Geeks.
-- The in-game timer was from Stack Overflow as a bonus code (not part of my original project).
+- The in-game timer was from Stack Overflow as a bonus code (not part of my original project - I do not take credit for this).
 - If there is any questions or concerns, please feel free to message me!
 - Disclaimer: This is not for profit or any means of that kind, this is simply for school and educational purposes!
 I am not profiting off this school project!
 - By Christian Alquisada - 2023